xyleth/thebesDocs/content/moves/tech.markdown

 - Take Care: Grant the subject `+boosted` on the subsequent **_trauma move_** (see below)

 The subject then rolls the **_trauma move_**.
 In addition to the normal effects, on a 10+, the subject may choose whether to keep the changes or reject them.
 On a 7-9, the changes take effect, but the subject may choose one change that is only temporary.
 It will fade in a few weeks.
 On a failure, the changes take effect permanently, and the subject marks one check on the **_sanity track_** as normal.

+**_Glitch in the System_**
+You can see the tiny flaws in any virtual system.
+You always know if you have the `+virtual` tag, and you always know if you’re in a simulspace or some other virtual reality.
+While `+virtual` you can **_glitch the system_**.
+Roll+Willpower.
+On a hit, you can change one aspect of the reality around you.
+On a 10+, you gain partial administrator access permitting follow-up, minor changes.